A3HN

 How to get involved

-The opportunities for engaging with the A3HN range from monthly online meetings, a workshop at the biennial Advance to Zero Summit as well as the occasional online forum.
+The opportunities for engaging with the A3HN range from online meetings, a workshop at the biennial Australian Zero Homelessness Summit as well as the occasional online forum.

 If you wish to be added to the A3HN mailing list and receive invitations to meetings, sign up here or email a request through to info@aaeh.org.au.